icon

 icon Close

 All software is typically installed from a setup file.
 Any setup file for an application should only be downloaded from the developer’s official site.
-For example, to install Google Chrome, the setup file should only be downloaded from Google’s official site (www.google.com).
+For example, to install Google Chrome, the setup file should only be downloaded from Google’s official site.

-Any setup file on a USB drive, CD drive, or any other removable media should only be installed if provided directly from the developer or other credible source.
+Any setup file on a USB drive, CD drive, or other removable media should only be installed if provided directly by the developer or other credible source.

 Windows